mathieu-abati/NoSignal/README.md

 but it is probably working with other variants (to be tested).

+You can expect 3 - 4 seconds latency between the source device and the NoSignal display.

 ## Usage

 Download the image from the releases page.